Now we have decided to create Betfair review.

 They currently operate under a UK Gambling Commission licence and a Malta Gaming Authority licence.
 Both of these are reputable licencing bodies, in particular the UKGC.
 The UKGC is one of the strictest licencing bodies within the industry, and they ensure that organisations operate to the highest standards.

 However, Betfair’s reputation is not squeaky clean.
 For instance, in 2016, parent company Paddy Power Betfair as they were known then were fined £2.2m for accepting bets with stolen money.
 This occurred on the Betfair site.
+At Gamblermeister, we’ll be keeping an eye on this and will update our Betfair Casino review with any more problems if they occur.

 2. Customer support (Is help available when needed?)